smartcontractkit/documentation/src/pages/chainlink-nodes/resources/performing-system-maintenance.md

 ---
-layout: ../../layouts/MainLayout.astro
+layout: ../../../layouts/MainLayout.astro
 section: nodeOperator
 date: Last Modified
 title: "Performing System Maintenance"
-permalink: "docs/performing-system-maintenance/"
-whatsnext: { "Connecting to a Remote Database": "/chainlink-nodes/connecting-to-a-remote-database/" }
+whatsnext: { "Connecting to a Remote Database": "/chainlink-nodes/resources/connecting-to-a-remote-database/" }
 ---

 You might occasionally need to restart the system that the Chainlink node runs on.
 To restart without any downtime for completing requests, perform the upgrade as a series of steps that passes database access to a new instance while the first instance is down.